What is an ACH Transfer?

 Following the authorization of the initial transaction, the payee will then be ready to receive the payment.
 Once this step in the process begins, funds will be pulled from the payer’s account and transferred to the payee’s account.
 The amount of time it takes for an ACH transfer to be completed can vary; some institutions offer same-day transfers, but in other cases, the transfer can take as long as five business days.

-What are the Different Types of ACH Transfers?
+What Are the Different Types of ACH Transfers?

 ACH transfers can be categorized in two ways: ACH credit payments and ACH debit payments.
-Often times, these payments are referred to as push payments and pull payments, respectively.
+Oftentimes, these payments are referred to as push payments and pull payments, respectively.

 With an ACH credit payment, the person initiating the transaction will be the payer.
 In other words, the person intending to make the payment will push the payment out of their account and into the authorized receiving account.